HongThatCong/yummyPaste/README.md

 ### Build

-Build with Visual Studio >= 201x
+Build with Visual Studio >= 2017

-1. Edit file x64dbg.props, edit value of <X64DBG_DIR> and <X64SDK_DIR> to path of your install x64dbg and pluginsdk
+1. Edit file x64dbg.props, change value of <X64DBG_DIR> and <X64SDK_DIR> to path of your install x64dbg and pluginsdk

 2. Open yummyPaste.sln and build